На русском языке

 ~ \frac { G_g M_{gp} M_{ge}}{R^2} = \frac { M_{ge} V^2 }{R}.

-Assuming the rotation velocity ~ V of a dwarf galaxy and the distance ~ R from the normal galaxy to be equal in both cases, we obtain:
+Assuming rotation velocity ~ V of a dwarf galaxy and distance ~ R from normal galaxy to be equal in both cases, we obtain:

 ~ G M_{g} = G_g M_{gp}.

-Oldershaw also admits that part of the mass is “transformed” in singularities of black holes, located by him inside of the galaxies.
-Considering the proton and the electron as black holes, he determines their radii by Schwarzschild formula, and then transfers this approach to the level of stars.
-In this case, another type of hydrogen systems consists of two black holes, one of which, with the mass ~ 0.145 M_c and the radius about 400 m, corresponds to the proton, and the other black hole, with the mass which is 1836 times less and the radius of about 20 cm, is the analogue of the electron.
-As a consequence, it is assumed that these black holes are the basis of the dark matter.
+Oldershaw also admits that part of mass is “transformed” in singularities of black holes, located by him inside of galaxies.
+Considering proton and electron as black holes, he determines their radii by Schwarzschild formula, and then transfers this approach to the level of stars.
+In this case, another type of hydrogen systems consists of two black holes, one of which, with mass ~ 0.145 M_c and radius about 400 m, corresponds to proton, and other black hole, with mass which is 1836 times less and radius of about 20 cm, is analogue of electron.
+As a consequence, it is assumed that these black holes are basis of dark matter.

 S. Fedosin model